GravityKit/GravityView/readme.txt

 #### 🐛 Fixed
 * PHP 8.2 deprecation notices.
 * Fields linked to single entry layouts are now exported as plain text values, not hyperlinks, in CSV/TSV files.
+* Issue preventing the saving of pages/posts with GravityView Gutenberg blocks when BuddyBoss Platform is active.

 #### 🔐 Security
 * Enhanced security by adding a `secret` attribute to shortcodes and blocks connected to Views.